deadman00069/android_projects/myGymApp/README.md

 ### Short Intro:
 * In this app you can add your own exercise and after adding exercise you can enter your max weight that you have lifted.
 * After submit you can view your max-weight by clicking "VIEW MAX WEIGHT" button.
-* You can also delete a perticular exercise if you want.
+* You can also delete a particular exercise if you want.

 ### Technology used :
 * java